 How to Use the 1 Year / Annual PRO Patient Report

-CODE also provides a 1 year report, which can help patients visualize how they have progressed up to that point.
-In addition, if options are available, I can also suggest next steps to maximize a patient’s function if scores are lower than I believe a patient can feasibly attain.
-For example, further weight-management, regular exercise and certain medications can predictably improve functional scores in post-op patients who are overweight and stopped being physically active when therapy stopped in the global period.
+CODE also provides a 1-year report, which can help patients visualize how they have progressed up to that point.
+In addition, if options are available, I can also suggest the next steps to maximize a patient’s function if scores are lower than I believe a patient can feasibly attain.
+For example, further weight management, regular exercise, and certain medications can predictably improve functional scores in post-op patients who are overweight and stopped being physically active when therapy stopped in the global period.

 Overall, integrating PROs into my daily practice has allowed me to:

 - Practice shared decision-making.
 PROs help me have conversations with my patients that I might not have otherwise.

 - Set expectations properly for how a treatment plan might impact a patient.